YaminiHari-21/YaminiHari-21/README.md

 🌱 I’m currently learning databases in python

-📫 Hit me up at - yaminihari134@gmail.com
+📫 Reach me at - yaminihari134@gmail.com

 Also, find me on linked - linkedin.com/in/yamini-hari-449209191